Kyoto, Japan is home to an astounding 2,000 Japanese temples and shrines. Yes, two-thousand.

 Eikando Temple

 Located near Eikando, Honen-in Temple is sought out for its peaceful atmosphere.
-On the temple grounds, there is a moss forest, carp pond and sand garden.
-The temple was built in 1680 and is dedicated to Honen, the founder of the Jodo sect of Buddhism.
+On the grounds, there is a moss forest, carp pond and sand garden.
+It was built in 1680 and is dedicated to Honen, the founder of the Jodo sect of Buddhism.

 Myoshinji Temple